Francescus02/RAG-Router/README.md

 | Entropy × Skew\_Kurt | 0.3904 | 6,487 | 190 | 1,083 | 0.979 |
 | Entropy × Skew\_Moments | 0.3904 | **6,477** | 190 | 1,083 | 0.979 |

-† First Entropy run — entropy cache populated during this run (1,273 additional probe forward passes).
-Subsequent Entropy runs use the cache, achieving latency ≈ 6,500ms.
+† *First Entropy run — entropy cache populated during this run.
+The latency of 10,913ms represents the **true production latency** for a novel query (approx. +65% overhead vs Always_Retrieve baseline due to the LLM prefill cost of the probe).
+Subsequent Entropy runs in this table (~6,500ms) use the cache and represent the theoretical baseline of the routing path without the probe overhead.*

 ### Progression Across Versions